By Hank Hanegraaff

-During a prime-time television special titled The Search for Jesus, Peter Jennings asserted that according to some scholars, “the New Testament has four different and sometimes contradictory versions of Jesus’ life.”
+During a prime-time television special titled The Search for Jesus, host Peter Jennings asserted that according to some scholars, “the New Testament has four different and sometimes contradictory versions of Jesus’ life.”
 The Jesus Seminar scholars Jennings referenced, however, are famous for an idiosyncratic brand of fundamentalism that supplants reason and evidential substance with rhetoric and emotional stereotypes.
 They have made a virtual art form out of exploiting “discrepancies” in the secondary details of the Gospels.

-In providing a defensible argument against such dogmatic assertions, it is first helpful to point out that the Gospels are complementary rather than contradictory.
+In providing a defensible argument against dogmatic assertions, it is first helpful to point out that the four accounts are complementary rather than contradictory.
 If John, in the example cited above, had stipulated that Mary Magdalene was the only female to discover the empty tomb while the other gospels claimed that more than one woman was involved, we would be faced with an obvious contradiction.
 Instead, the complementary details provided by the four gospel writers simply serve to flesh out the rest of the story.

 The principles above not only resolve the circumstances in the case at hand but all supposed contradictions highlighted by Peter Jennings in The Search for Jesus.
-We can safely conclude that far from being contradictory, the gospel accounts are clearly complementary; a consensus of credible scholarship considers the core set of facts presented by the gospel writers to be authentic and reliable; and the unique perspectives provided by Matthew, Mark, Luke, and John preclude the possibility of collusion.
+We can safely conclude that far from being contradictory, the gospel accounts are clearly complementary; a consensus of credible scholars considers the core set of facts presented by the gospel writers to be authentic and reliable; and the unique perspectives provided by Matthew, Mark, Luke, and John preclude the possibility of collusion.

 For further study concerning alleged contradictions in the Bible, see Gleason L. Archer, New International Encyclopedia of Bible Difficulties (Grand Rapids: Zondervan, 1982); concerning evidences for Christ’s resurrection, see Hank Hanegraaff, The Third Day (Nashville: W Publishing Group, 2003).
-Also see Hank Hanegraaff, “The Search for Jesus Hoax,” available at www.equip.org.
+Also see Hank Hanegraaff, “The Search for Jesus Hoax.”